asagi4/comfyui-prompt-control/README.md

 The normalization calculations are independent operations and you can combine them with `+`, eg `STYLE(A1111, length+mean)` or `STYLE(comfy, mean+length)`, or even something silly like `STYLE(perp, mean+length+mean+length)`

-For the legacy nodes, you need to have [Advanced CLIP Encoding nodes](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb/tree/master) cloned into your `custom_nodes` for more options will be available.

 The style can be specified separately for each AND:ed prompt, but the first prompt is special; later prompts will "inherit" it as default.
 For example:

 ```